 The fire alarm system in each Plot should be standalone (i.e. not interconnected to any other fire alarm systems) and it must only sound within the affected Plot when activated.

 3.2 Means of escape.

-The fire design is based upon that for a dwellinghouse with upper storey less than 4.5m above ground level.
+The fire design is based upon that for a dwellinghouse with one storey more than 4.5m above ground level.